 But can learning be researched independently of teaching?
 It can certainly be researched independently of classrooms: because, for better or worse, it is often studied in ‘laboratories’ or in the remote corners of schools reserved for research visitors.
 Although learning may get studied outside of teaching occasions, it is still always folded into some context.
 Ideally, the researcher will engage with the particulars of that context.
 Yet even if they are diligent about that, a challenge remains.
 The researcher wishing to influence educational practice must worry about how far their findings can be generalised: how far they hold across variations in context.

-This book is about findings from learning research, but they will not be presented as if prescribing practice.
-Knowing whether a given context will respond to research-informed interventions depends upon intimate understanding of that context: history, prospects, participants, resources.
+Learning has been a research topic within a number of discipline areas.
+The present text will draw inspiration mainly from the area of Psychology.
+A background in Psychology is not a presrequiste for reading on.
+However, sections 3 and 4 below will sketch some relevant disciplinary context: particularly, how learning has evolved as a research topic and what sort of framework it offers for guiding practice.
+That said, findings will not be presented here as if prescribing practice.
+Knowing whether a given context will respond to research-informed interventions requires intimate understanding of that context: its history, prospects, participants, resources.
 Only the individual practitioner working within it can make such judgements confidently.
-Yet making them also depends upon the practitioner’s confidence over the credibility of research and theory informing an intervention possibility.
-This book is about making such research and theory more visible.
-My personal belief that it does deserve to be more visible stems from feeling that learning research was a useful stimulus for my own teaching.
+Yet making them also depends upon that practitioner’s confidence regarding the credibility of whatever research and theory is informing some intervention possibility.
+This book is about making such research and theory more visible for evaluation.
+My personal faith in the need for this stems from a feeling that learning research was a useful stimulus for my own teaching.
 Others must find their own way towards practical application!

 The framework proposed is built around the phrase ‘acts of learning’.
 It thereby supposes that learning can be parsed into a number of ‘acts’, each with the potential to support a learner’s effort to build new knowledge or re-configure what is already known.
 The list of acts is not definitive, final, or in any sense ‘official’.
 It is certainly not intended as a new taxonomy of learning.
 It is a vehicle for carrying a set of concepts that deserve attention.
 Or put another way, it furnishes a set of anchor points for holding difficult theoretical concepts steady – and, then, judging whether those concepts are generative and useful.
 Here is the list proposed.